 - High and consistent maximum effective HP.

-- For maximum effect, needs to be activated before taking damage.
+- For maximum effect, needs to be activated before taking damage, and stay active and slow you down while you are taking damage.

 - The less health and shields you have, the less effective is this ability.